EBIBioSamples/read_docs/docs/submit/programmatically/submit.rst

      - A structured format (e.g., antibiogram) alongside key-value pairs.
      - `Array`
      - Optional (required only for structured-data submission)

-The structure of elements in the `characteristics` field:

 .. list-table:: Structure of `characteristics` elements
    :header-rows: 1